cassidyjames/cassidyjames.github.io/apps.md

 - ~~[**Audio**](https://github.com/cassidyjames/audio): Play audio files.
 That's it.
 Utility for playing downloaded voicemails, personal recordings, etc. without opening up a full-fledged music app.~~ See [Decibels](https://flathub.org/apps/com.vixalien.decibels)

 - ~~**Clack**: A simple, no-frills notepad sort of app.
 Just the bare minimum needed to spit some text into a .txt file.~~ Basically fulfilled by [GNOME Text Editor](https://flathub.org/apps/details/org.gnome.TextEditor).

+- ~~**Diffaroo**: Get a diff of the filesystem, packages, etc. from a known-good state, i.e. to see changes made from a stock image by an OEM.~~ Not sure how this fits into a modern idea of image-based/immutable OSes.

 - ~~**Gotham**: Selectively force-enable a dark style support third-party apps, like Firefox.
 Would show a list of apps (perhaps just non-curated ones?), allowing you to toggle dark style support, which could copy the .desktop file and prepend it with an environment variable that followed the elementary dark style.
 Or something.~~ Partially fulfilled by [Darkbar](https://flathub.org/apps/details/com.github.bluesabre.darkbar), and the spread of the FreeDesktop dark style preference.